 After NDA approval, owners of relevant drug patents may apply for up to a five-year patent extension.
 The allowable patent term extension is calculated as half of the drug's testing phase (the time between IND application and NDA submission) and all of the review phase (the time between NDA submission and approval), up to a maximum of five years.
 The extension period can be shortened if, among other things, the FDA determines that the applicant did not pursue approval with due diligence.
 The total patent term after the extension may not exceed 14 years, and only one patent can be extended.
 For patents that might expire during the application phase, the patent owner may request an interim patent extension.
-An interim patent extension granted, the post-approval patent extension is reduced by one year.
+An interim patent extension increases the patent term by one year and may be renewed up to four times.
+For each interim patent extension granted, the post-approval patent extension is reduced by one year.
 To obtain interim patent extension, the director of the United States Patent and Trademark Office, or USPTO, must determine that approval of the drug covered by the patent for which a patent extension is being sought is likely.
 Interim patent extensions are not available for a drug for which an NDA has not been submitted.